azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 In this section, you will learn about the benefits and capabilities of the **Text-to-speech Cognitive Service**, which enables your applications, tools, or devices to convert text into human-like synthesized speech and the **Speech-to-text Cognitive Service** which enables your application, tools, or devices to convert real-time transcription of audio streams into text.
 These are two among many more capabilities of the Speech service.

-In the language of your choice (Python solution is provided), write two small scripts or apps that
+In the language of your choice write two small scripts or apps that:

 1. Convert written text into speech (German or English)
 1. Convert speech into written text (German or English)

+This time, we will use the Python SDK for using the service.

 You can use can use this file: [`data/test.wav`](data/test.wav) (English).